When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 Running Low on Oil

-Those of you who drive long distances on a regular basis and have high oil consumption needs may have experienced this situation multiple times before.
+Those of you who drive long distances on a regular basis and have high oil consumption needs may have experienced this situation multiple times while out on the road.
+In these (and other) cases, there may not be much choice but to combine synthetic base oils with regular ones.

 Boost Performance

-Unfortunately, these fluids aren’t like vitamins where a little portion can go a long way.
-You can’t expect to notice much of a positive change unless you get the ratios absolutely right.
+You may have heard that blending these two types can improve how your engine runs.
+Unfortunately, these fluids aren’t like vitamins, so you can’t expect to notice much of a positive change unless you get the ratios absolutely right.

 Save Money

 Hypothetically speaking, you can get the benefits without using an entire bottle of the expensive stuff.
-It’ll last you for longer, saving money in the long-term.
+It’ll last you for longer, saving money in the long term.

 Extended Lifespan